ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 end
 {% endhighlight %}

 Today this migration works without problems.
 We are committing this code to our version control system (I hope it's `git`).
-In a week we will have to run it on the production server.
-All our team members get this new code and run the migration.
+All our team members fetch this new code and run the migration.
 It works as expected - perfect!
 But tomorrow we decide to rename the `User` model to `Customer`.
-We create new migration to rename the table, rename the `User` model to `Customer` and don't touch the old migrations.
+We create a new migration to rename the table, rename the `User` model to `Customer` and don't touch the old migrations.
 Tests are working, new migration is working and everyone is happy.
-But what will be with this migration in one week when we run it on the production server?
-It will be broken because at those moment we won't have `User` model yet.
-We forgot to rename the `User` model in the old migrations.
-It happens too often in Rails development.
-So *don't be like a kamikaze and don't write code to update data in migrations*.
-Never!
+But what will be with this migration in one week when it gets run on the production server?
+It will fail because at that moment we won't have `User` model already.
+We forgot to rename the `User` model in the old migration.
+It happens too often in a startup follows the agile development approach.

+Obviously, this solution is not recommended.

-### Duplicate classes in migrations
+### Redefine models in migrations

 There is a similar solution to the previous one and it may be useful in some cases.
 Just define the `User` model in the migration: